Accenture/mercury/guides/CHAPTER-2.md

 An authentication function can be written using a TypedLambdaFunction that takes the input as a "AsyncHttpRequest".
 Your authentication function can return a boolean value to indicate if the request should be accepted or rejected.

-A typical authentication function may validate a HTTP header or cookie. e.g. forward the "Bearer token" from the "Authorization" header to your organization's OAuth 2.0 Identity Provider for validation.
+A typical authentication function may validate an HTTP header or cookie. e.g. forward the "Bearer token" from the "Authorization" header to your organization's OAuth 2.0 Identity Provider for validation.

 To approve an incoming request, your custom authentication function can return `true`.